 Godox SK400ii has a decent-sized bright LCD panel on the backside.
 All buttons, a dialler, and an AC power socket are placed on the backside around and below the LCD.
 The on and off switch is also placed on the backside.
 So basically all physical controls are on the backside of the strobe.

-Light quality of Godox SK400ii strobe light
+Quality of light from Godox SK400ii strobe

 Godox SK400ii is a 400Ws maximum output and 5600k daylight-balanced flash light source.
 It has a guide no. of 65 (m ISO 100).
 The output power of the strobe can be adjusted in 40 steps from 1/16(min. power) to 1(max. power).